stevet97/BuySmart---Purchase-Prediction-App/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ### Contact
-For any inquiries, you can reach me at [your-email@example.com].
+For any inquiries, you can reach me at [stephenthomas382@gmail.com] Let me know if you need help with deploying this README or making further tweaks!